mrpmorris/Fluxor/Source/Tutorials/02-Blazor/02A-StateActionsReducersTutorial/README.md

 #### Using an Action and a Reducer to alter state

-- Create a new class `IncrementCounterAction` in the folder with `CounterFeature`.
+- In the `CounterFeature/` folder, create a new class named `IncrementCounterAction`.
   This class can remain empty.
 - Edit `Counter.Razor` and add `@inject IDispatcher Dispatcher`.
 - Remove the `currentCount` field as it is no longer needed.